PhenCode: How to view PhenCode tracks at the Genome Browser

 5. Once at the Browser, you can use all of its regular controls to move, zoom, or configure the view as usual.
 The PhenCode custom tracks are genome-wide, so you can examine mutations at other loci by simply browsing to a different location.

-If you go back to the PhenCode pages and make different selections, each new custom track will replace the previous version.
+If you go back to the PhenCode Basic Browser Tracks page and make different selections, each new custom track will replace the previous version.
 However, unselecting a data source will not delete the corresponding track; use the Browser's "manage custom tracks" button to do this.

 Another track that can be useful to view alongside the variants is the ORegAnno track, which contains literature-curated regulatory elements.
 This is a resident track rather than a custom one; it is not displayed by default, but is located in the "Expression and Regulation" section and can be opened by choosing "pack" in the track controls below the image.
 (If you have set the Browser not to show the controls below the image, you can access them by clicking the "configure" button.)